-The following table summarizes our total current assets, liabilities and working capital at August 31, 2022 and May 31, 2022:
+The following table summarizes our total current assets, liabilities and working capital at November 30, 2022 and May 31, 2022:

+November 30, May 31,

+2022 2022

-August 31, 2022 May 31, 2022 Current Assets \$ 5,965,967 \$ 6,883,557 Current Liabilities \$ 28,788,597 \$ 28,112,190 Working Capital (Deficit) \$ (22,822,630) \$ (21,228,633)
+Current Assets \$ 6,976,780 \$ 6,883,557

+Current Liabilities \$ 11,454,374 \$ 28,112,190

+Working Capital (Deficit) \$ (4,477,594) \$ (21,228,633)

-At August 31, 2022, we had a working capital deficit of \$22,822,630, an increase of \$1,593,997 from the working capital deficit of \$21,228,633 we had at May 31, 2022.
-Our working capital decreased primarily due to a reduction in cash as a result of the Company advancing an additional \$805,234 to the Quinn River Joint Venture through its Kealii Okamalu subsidiary.
-Our partner in this entity has not made its required capital contribution so we contributed these funds to assure the venture's continued operations.
-Working capital also decreased due to an increase in our accrued potential tax liability as a result of the calculation of our tax liability under 280E, which can change based on the deductibility of applicable expenses and is not necessarily tied to operating income.
-Our working capital decrease was partially offset due to an increase in inventory of \$798,707 and a decrease of interest payable in the amount of \$107,708, which was the result of the payment of accrued interest on the November 2021 Debentures.
+At November 30, 2022, we had a working capital deficit of \$4,477,594, a decrease of \$16,751,039 from the working capital deficit of \$21,228,633 we had at May 31, 2022.
+Our working capital increased primarily due to the restructuring of debenture agreements whereby (i) the current principal and interest in the aggregate amount of \$11,532,679 was converted to common stock, and (ii) the principal in the aggregate amount of \$7,506,102 was converted to long term liabilities.
+Working capital also increased due to an increase in inventory in the amount of \$1,458,054.
+Our working capital increase was partially offset by an increase in our accrued potential tax liability in the amount of \$1,035,776 as a result of the calculation of our tax liability under 280E, which can change based on the deductibility of applicable expenses and is not necessarily tied to operating income.

-Our working capital needs are expected to continue to increase, and we will seek additional debt or equity financing and re-financing to meet them.
-Over the next twelve months we will require additional capital to repay certain of our convertible debt and implement our business plan, including the development of other revenue sources, such as possible acquisitions and the development of the Quinn River Joint Venture.
-Although we recently completed the first harvest of the Quinn River Joint Venture, due to various start-up delays, we have not yet been able to sell the bulk of the resulting crop.
-In addition, our partner in Kealii Okamalu has not yet contributed its capital contribution and we have advanced additional amounts to cover this cash need.
-We believe that once we sell the initial crop from the Quinn River Joint Venture, which is expected to occur in the second quarter of fiscal 2023, and once our partner in Kealii Okamalu makes its required capital contribution, our liquidity will improve; however, we cannot yet estimate when our partner will make the required capital contribution.
-Until these issues are resolved, we have been relying, and likely will continue to rely, on short-term financing through the 2022 Financing Agreement and our Short Term Financing Agreement.
-Although we have been able to secure such financing so far, there can be no assurance that we will be able to continue to secure such financing if we continue to need it.
+We recently completed the first harvest of the Quinn River Joint Venture and have been selling the products derived from that initial harvest since October of 2022.
+Our partner in Kealii Okamalu has not yet contributed its capital contribution and we have advanced additional amounts to cover this cash need.
+We believe that once we sell the initial crop from the Quinn River Joint Venture, which is expected to occur by the end of the third quarter of fiscal 2023, our liquidity will improve significantly; however, we cannot yet estimate when, or if, our partner will make the required capital contributions.
+If our partner fails to make the required capital contributions we will take control and ownership of our partners interest in Kealii Okamalu (among other remedies) in lieu of the contributions that should have been made by the partner.
+Until these issues are resolved, we may utilize short-term financing through the 2022 Financing Agreement and our Short-Term Financing Agreement.
+Although we have been able to secure such financing if we continue to need it.

 In September 2022, we successfully refinanced all but one of the U.S. Convertible Debentures and all of the Canaccord Debentures so that 60% of them were converted into equity and the balance of them mature in equal portions in December 2023 and December 2024.
-We are actively seeking to re-finance the remaining U.S. Convertible Debenture that matures on October 25, 2022 but we have not yet reached any agreement with respect to such refinancing.